 You can explore hypothetical scenarios by adjusting inputs for your preferred retirement age and annual household savings.
 Vanguard will run 10,000 Monte Carlo simulations to determine the probability of you meeting your goal(s).

-Is Personal Advisor Services a Robo-Advisor or a Financial Advisor?
+Is Personal Advisor a Robo-Advisor or a Financial Advisor?

 The terms “robo-advisor” and “financial advisor” can be confusing.

-If you’re still not clear on the difference (and how PAS offers both at the same time), let’s take another look at it.
+If you’re still not clear on the difference (and how PA offers both at the same time), let’s take another look at it.

 A robo-advisor uses algorithms to match you with one of several pre-built investment portfolios.
 You answer some questions, give it some money and it invests in a well-diversified portfolio that matches your needs.
 It’s inexpensive, guided “set it and forget it” investing.